bvcc-swe/bvcc/sessions/9/assignment/bvcc-to-do-client/README.md

 # Part 2: Getting Started With Deployment
+Firebase - 9.3.0 version

 In order to make the client application available on the internet, it must be deployed to a hosting service.
 A hosting service stores your application files, and makes them accessible on the internet via a  URL.
-To host your client application, you will deploy it Firebase's Hosting service.
+To host your client application, you will deploy it through Firebase's Hosting service.
 The steps below will guide you through building and deploying your client.

 ## Create a Firebase Site
 Before you deploy your application to Firebase, you must create a site using the Firebase Hosting service.
 The site defines a storage location, and your application's URL.
 The steps below will guide you through creating a site.